WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 }
 ```

 **Why :** To be consistent with the Microsoft practices.
-Files are alphabetically sorted and partial classess remain adjacent.
+Files are alphabetically sorted and partial classes remain adjacent.
 <br/>

 #### **13. Namespaces**